JordonH03/markdown-resume/src/resume.md

 - Spearheaded major design changes for common search form components using React and TypeScript, which significantly improved mobile usability and established a consistent visual identity across platforms
 - Developed a new Contentful app in React to enable conditional rendering of merchandising placements, integrated into product pages from search to checkout
-- Built comprehensive tests using Jest and React Testing Library, maintaining global code coverage of at least 90% for all projects
+- Built comprehensive test suites using Jest and React Testing Library, maintaining global code coverage of at least 90% and resulting in robust and reliable code

 ### Undergraduate Research Student <time> May 2023- August 2023 </time>
 <subheading> University of Manitoba Databases and Data Mining Lab </subheading>